ksjiang/bb85/README.md

   RET
 ```

+Notice that we could have implmented EEPROMrread5 as a simple i2cReadByte, but in this situation we would have to worry about setting NACK (something that was abstracted away by i2cReadByteStream.

 ## References and ACKnowledgements :)
 1. Mr. Hassman - thank you for all the hardware and support.
 2. [Understanding the I2C Bus](http://www.ti.com/lit/an/slva704/slva704.pdf) (Texas Instruments)